evanliu3594/PM2.5-attr-mort/README.md

 1. Clone the repo and open it

-2. Replace the sample data with your costomised ones: **!!Attention: Keep data structure!!**
+2. Replace the sample data with your customized ones: **!!Attention: Data Structure Must Be Kept!!**

-    - for China estimation, you'll need to costomise:
+    - for China estimation, you'll need to customize:
-        - the `FID_information`, which specifies the coordinations and geophysical information of each grid
+        - the `FID_information`, which stores the coordination and geophysical information of each grid cell
-        - the `Grid_PM.csv` specifies PM concentrations in years(by column) of each grid
+        - the `Grid_PM.csv`, which stores the annual-average PM concentrations (by column) of each grid cell
-        - and the `Grid_Pop.csv`specifies population size in years(by column) of each grids
+        - the `Grid_Pop.csv`, which stores the population size (by column) of each grid cell

-    - for other regions, additionally costomise:
+    - for other regions, additionally customize:
         - the age structure data
         - the mortality rate data
     - Note that all filenames shall be specified later in the `DataLoad` section in the `HealthBurdenCalc.R`.

 3. Open the `PM25-attr-mort.Rproj` file in Rstudio.

-4. Open `HealthBurdenCalc.R`, Specify filenames in the `Data Load` section if data is costomised.
+4. Open `HealthBurdenCalc.R`, and specify filenames in the `Data Load` section if data is customized.

 5. Run codes in `HealthBurdenCalc.R` by rows.

 # Changelog